 If you are interested in learning more about this product, please go to EazyHold* and look around.
 They have lots of pictures and videos showing the many ways people are using them.

 Jared and his mother said they would definitely recommend EazyHold to others!
-These adaptive utensils for poor hand grasp were a huge help in assisting Jared with his writing.
+This universal cuff was a huge help in assisting Jared with his writing.
 When you look at what all the EazyHold can do for someone, the quality of the product, as well as the benefits it can produce, it really is the gold standard of assistive devices.

 Do you have a child with poor hand grasp?
 Do you think something like this would help?
 Let me know in the comments below.

 6 thoughts on “Universal Cuff- EazyHold is the gold standard!”